ChocolaMilk92/apple-music-alac-atmos-downloader/README.md

 - Add wrapper integration with its insane decryption speed rate (Supports Linux OS currently)
 - Add support for length limitation with `limit-max` (default value of `limit-max` is 200).
 - Add support for synchronized and unsynchronized lyrics.
+- Add support for decoding files for arm64 platforms.

 ### Supported Formats